Curvu/BD-Project/README.md

 ## Main Operations:
 - ### **Administrator**
   - Create artist accounts
-  - Create pre-paid cards (10, 25 or 50)
+  - Create a specific number of pre-paid cards (10, 25 or 50)
+  - Create labels
 - ### **Consumer**
-  - **Consumer w/o subscription**
   - Create their account
-    - Buy a pre-paid card
-    - Buy a subscription (month, quarter or semester)
+  - Buy a subscription (month, quarter or semester) using pre-paid cards
+  - Have a playlist with their top 10 most played songs (last 30 days)
+  - Comment on songs or on another comments
+  - Access to all songs, albums and public playlists
   - **Consumer w/ subscription**
     - Create playlists (public or private)
-    - Add songs to their playlists
-    - Remove songs from their playlists
-    - Access their private playlists
-    - Update their playlist name
-    - Delete their playlists
-  - **Both**
-    - Comment on songs or on another comments
-    - Access to all songs, albums and public playlists
-    - Have a playlist with their top 10 most played songs (last 30 days)
-    - Update and delete their account
 - ### **Artist**
   - Create albums
   - Create songs
-  - Update their account information

 ## Potential concurrency conflicts:
-- Creating a new account:
+- Creating a new account using the same username at the same time
-  - The same username can't be used twice
-- Simultaneous comments:
+- Simultaneous comments on the same song/comment
-  - Multiple comments at the same time can cause the comments to be out of order or to be with the wrong content
-- Simultaneous subscriptions and pre-paid cards
+- Same consumer subscribing to a plan using the same pre-paid cards
-- Simultaneous playlist creation, update and deletion
-- Simultaneous song creation, update and deletion
-- Simultaneous album creation, update and deletion
+- Creating a new album
+- Creating a new song with the same artists

 ## ER diagram (Conceptual Model):